Duality, asymptotic charges and higher form symmetries in $p$-form gauge theories: An existence and uniqueness theorem for the duality map

-taking everything on one side we get a vanishing charge but it cannot be associated to the identically vanishing form since for $p\neq q$ we cannot isolate the difference $ \tilde{\mathcal{R}}^{(q)}-{\mathcal{R}}^{(p)}$.
-Therefore we have to have, explicitly
+bringing everything to one side we obtain a vanishing charge, but it cannot be associated with an identically vanishing form, since for $p\neq q$ we cannot isolate the difference $ \tilde{\mathcal{R}}^{(q)}-{\mathcal{R}}^{(p)}$.
+Therefore we must have, explicitly,

-If $p= q$, i.e. $p=\frac{D-2}{2}$, the charges contain form of the same degree and we can isolate the sum which has to be the identically vanishing form, we get
+If $p= q$, i.e. $p=\frac{D-2}{2}$, the charges involve forms of the same degree and we can isolate their difference, which must be the identically vanishing form.
+We obtain

-which means that the charge is mapped to a multiple of itself, hence the form is self-dual. \end{proof} Therefore, the duality map is topological in nature and can be constructed if and only if
+which means that the charge is mapped to a multiple of itself, and hence the form is self-dual. \end{proof}